jmtw000/Arcade-Spinner/README.md

 The knob for the encoder that I used can be bought at: https://www.amazon.com/gp/product/B01D2IIC3S

 You should now be able to use the info found at http://wiki.arcadecontrols.com/index.php/Spinner_Turn_Count to adjust the analog sensitivity in MAME to more accurately simulate the original hardware with this spinner.
+Also, make sure to turn off mouse acceleration for this to work properly.